Last modified: March 12, 2025

 Use Cases and Strengths

-Relational databases are ideal for applications requiring structured data and complex transactions, such as financial systems, inventory management, and enterprise resource planning (ERP).
-They enforce data integrity through ACID (Atomicity, Consistency, Isolation, Durability) properties.
+Relational databases excel in applications requiring structured data management and complex transaction support, such as financial systems, inventory management, and enterprise resource planning (ERP).

 Limitations